Team

 Ben Boteler

-Ben Boteler is a Senior Research Associate at the Research Institute for Sustainability (RIFS) and a Senior Fellow at TMG Think Tank for Sustainability.
+Ben Boteler is a Senior Research Associate at the Research Institute for Sustainability (RIFS) at GFZ.
 His current research focuses on European ocean governance and marine policy.
 In particular, he aims to identify and understand governance arrangements which break through established institutional and societal barriers, fostering progress towards the achievement of the EU’s Green Deal.
 From 2018 to 2022 he was the co-lead of the STRONG High Seas project (Strengthening Regional Ocean Governance for the High Seas), a project that aimed to facilitate the development of comprehensive, cross-sectoral approaches for the conservation and sustainable use of biodiversity in the high seas, focusing on the Southeast Atlantic and Southeast Pacific regions.

 Shannon Hampton